HKAB/BottomCV/README.md

 # BottomCV :office:

-A Flutter application for finding a job for your fukin trash career (joke)
+A Flutter application for finding a job for your ~~pathetic~~ career

 ## Installation